Statistical learning for constrained functional parameters in infinite-dimensional models: Additional simulation details

 Results were similar across different patterns of misspecification and across the two constraints.
 Thus, we present full results for misspecification of $\psi_0$ and the ATE constraint.
 Abbreviated results for other patterns of misspecification are shown.

 For both the ATE, when $\psi_0$ was inconsistently estimated, the constraint $\Theta_{P_0}(\psi_{n,\lambda_n})$ was well-controlled both for equality and inequality constraints (Figure \ref{fig:ate_misspec_sim}, right column).
 However, due to misspecification of functional parameters, we found sub-optimal risk of $\psi_{n,\lambda_n}$ (left column), confirming the lack of double-robustness of our procedure with respect to risk minimization.
-Results for other patterns of misspecification are shown in Figures \ref{fig:ate_misspec_sim}-\ref{fig:ate_sim_misspec_pM}.